Close Quarter Combat Danger Guide

 The Temples Are Targets When In Close Combat

 The temples are known to be the most delicate areas of the head.
 Powerful strikes to the temple can cause long-lasting damage or even death.

 The Nose Is A Target In Close Combat

 The nose is another target area that is very delicate and can be easily broken.
-If the nose was to be attacked, an opponent can suffer from uncontrolled watering and closing of his eyes, which can leave your opponent open to other attacks.
-If your strikes to the nose are not strong enough, then your opponent is not going to be affected by them because if he’s someone that’s been training, then he’s grown used to being hit in the nose and can handle what you’re throwing at him.
+If the nose were to be attacked, an opponent could suffer from uncontrolled watering and closing of his eyes, which can leave your opponent open to other attacks.
+If your strikes to the nose are not strong enough, then your opponent is not going to be affected by them because if he’s someone who’s been training, then he’s grown used to being hit in the nose and can handle what you’re throwing at him.